soundpress/nycadministrativecode/docs/c17/index.rst

 *§ 17-167.1 Sex designation on birth records.* ::

 a.
+For the purposes of this section, "x" means a designation used to indicate a sex that is not exclusively male or female.

-The department shall make a new birth record when an applicant submits an application and supporting documentation pursuant to this subdivision and subdivision b of this section requesting the correction of sex designation to the applicant's birth record.
+b.
+The department shall make a new birth record when an applicant submits an application and supporting documentation pursuant to this subdivision and subdivision c of this section requesting the correction of sex designation to the applicant's birth record.
 Such application shall be made in a form or manner to be provided or approved by the department.
 If the department requests information, documentation or a copy of an acceptable current signed photographic identification, the department may not take into account the sex designation listed on such identification in reviewing such application.

-b.
-An application made pursuant to subdivision a of this section shall be accompanied by supporting documentation that is an affirmation from a physician licensed to practice medicine in the United States, or an affidavit from a professional licensed to practice in the United States who is a: doctoral level psychologist (Ph.D. or Psy.D.) in clinical or counseling psychology, clinical social worker, master social worker, physician assistant, nurse practitioner, marriage and family therapist, mental health counselor or midwife.
-Such affirmation or affidavit shall include a declaration affirming or attesting under penalty of perjury that:

-   1. the professional is licensed and in good standing in the jurisdiction in the United States in which such professional is licensed; and

-   2. in keeping with contemporary expert standards regarding gender identity, the applicant's requested correction of sex designation of male or female more accurately reflects the applicant's sex or gender identity.
+c.
+An application made pursuant to subdivision b of this section shall be accompanied by a signed and notarized statement from the applicant requesting that the sex designation be changed to female, male, or x in order to conform to the applicant's gender identity.

+d.
+In the event the applicant is less than 18 years old, an application made pursuant to subdivision b of this section requesting that the sex designation on the record be changed to female, male, or x to conform to the applicant's gender identity shall be made in a manner consistent with the requirements of section 207.05 of the New York city health code, or successor provision thereto.